kevinhenryburke/scalegitbook/use-cases/Environments.md

 {% hint style="tip" %}
 Pro-tip: If you want to have some configurable text in a Down message, then reference a custom setting in the Down Method.
 The envionment mananger can then keep users updated by changing that text custom setting.
 {% endhint %}

-STATUS SERVICE DOWN - INVOKERS SHOULD CHECK FOR THIS IF IMPORTANT....

 ## Absent Connections in Unit Tests